Postcard from Kyrgyzstan

 A Tribute to Leslie Norris

 Even in his childhood, Leslie Norris was drawn to words.
 He once rode his bicycle across the Welsh countryside to hear a young Dylan Thomas read poetry in a room above a village bookstore.
 Norris grew to become a poetic treasure himself, and years later recited at the unveiling of Thomas’ memorial at Poet’s Corner in Westminster Abbey.
-Norris eventually moved to this country, becoming a professor and poet-in-residence at Brigham Young University in Utah until his death this April.
+Norris eventually moved to this country, becoming a professor and poet-in-residence at Brigham Young University in Utah until his death.
 His poetry was simple and powerful…inspired by nature and his relationship to it.

 Say the word “healthcare” in the town of Nyssa, Oregon and chances are you'll soon hear stories about the healing powers of Eva Castellanos, a curandera or traditional healer and herbalist who is the primary healthcare provider for this community of migrant workers.